 "Questions to Consider in a Child Custody Proceeding"

-Written by Bill Hunter, Hunter & Hein, Attorneys at Law, PLLC.
+Written by Bill Hunter, Prism Family Law Firm.
 Updated 8/2/17

 In North Carolina, a court may consider numerous factors when assessing a child custody case between disputing parents or third parties, including anything that has an impact on the welfare of the child and the development of his or her physical, mental, emotional, moral, and spiritual facilities.
 Please see below for a non-exhaustive list of questions that may be relevant in child custody proceedings: